-- How are financial institutions validating third parties to make sure rules are being followed?
+- How are financial institutions validating third parties to make sure rules are being followed

 - What are the penalties for violations?

-What is the Cost?
+What is the Cost of Open Banking?

 The Credit Union National Association (CUNA) drew attention to the cost division (if any).
 “CUNA is concerned about the cost of market failures if a rule develops that requires credit unions to give free access to its financial data or other proprietary intellectual property,” the comment reads.
 “In this particular instance, financial services providers invest significant resources in time, money, and continued upkeep for their databases, online access, and organized details about transactions.
 If third parties can access and use this data without paying their fair share, these third parties are free-riders.”

 “Companies’ access to this financial data could put the burden of cost on banks and credit unions, without fintech companies paying their share.”

-Another concern, albeit much less prominent on the radar of banking and fintech executives, is the potential to get left behind as competitors establish connections and data-sharing agreements with fintechs and other service providers.
+Another concern, though much less prominent on the radar of banking and fintech executives, is the potential to get left behind as competitors establish connections and data-sharing agreements with fintechs and other service providers.

 Is There a Better Way?

-This “hub and spoke” model can provide a beautiful blend that gives traditional banks and their customers the best of all worlds.
-Using a third party to build, manage and maintain API connections can free up organizational resources while still providing access to the products and services that your institution and your customers desire.
+This “hub and spoke” model can provide a blend that gives traditional banks and their customers the best of all worlds.
+Using a third party to build, manage and maintain API connections can free up organizational resources while still providing access to the products and services that your institution and your customers want.
 And with the right partner, your company still maintains complete control over your internal data and has no need to share or expose it to other companies.

 For the last 30 years, that partner has been Zoot Enterprises for many of the largest banks in the country.
 If you’re thinking about taking a step forward, let’s talk.
-We can help you make the connections you need with our nimble, powerful solutions while keeping you and your customer data safe and secure.
+We can help you make the connections you need with our nimble, powerful solutions while keeping you and your data safe and secure.